tamoshius/example-vue-project/README.md

 ## Proxy Api Calls in Webpack Dev Server

 When using Webpack for Hot Reloading, we'll need to tell the webpack dev server that `/api` calls need to be reverse proxied to another server (ie. running on node express, nginx, or some embedded server in your backend IDE).
+For production you would just use nginx to do the proxying.
+The big advantage is we don't have to worry about CORS and also we don't expose the true API endpoints to the client.

 Notice in `build/dev-server.js` this line: